dimitrisofos/etsc_test/README.md

 `--folds` : Used when there are premade folds available.

+`--trunc` : Use STRUT approach to find the best time-point to perform ETSC.

+`--pyts-csv`: Use pyts format for STRUT Weasel's input, when the dataset comes in csv format.

 ### Test Run for UCR_UEA

 `ects` : `ets -t "training file name" -e "testing file name" --make-cv -h Class -c -1 -g vote ects -u 0.0`